Chagos Archipelago: Chagossians

-The inhabitants of Chagos were speaking Chagossian Creole, also known as Ilois creole, a French Creole which has not been properly researched from the linguistic point of view.
+The inhabitants of Chagos spoke Chagossian Creole, also known as Ilois creole, a French Creole which has not been extensively researched linguistically.
 The island names are a mixture of Dutch, French, English and Ilois Creole.

-The Ilois who inhabited the islands were forcibly removed by the US and British governments during the late 1960s and early 1970s – effectively turning the islands into a military base.
-While a number of islanders had petitioned for the return of their former homes and their right to return has been recognised by the UN General Assembly, the International Court of Justice, and the International Tribunal for the Law of the Sea, the US and UK legal systems have refused to adhere to these decisions, leaving the Chagossians in exile.
+The Ilois who inhabited the islands were forcibly removed by the US and British governments during the late 1960s and early 1970s, the majority of which were abandoned in Mauritius – effectively turning the islands into a military base.
+While a number of islanders have petitioned for the return of their former homes and their right to return has been recognised by the UN General Assembly, the International Court of Justice, the International Tribunal for the Law of the Sea and the British Indian Ocean Territory Court, the US and UK governments have refused to adhere to these decisions, leaving the Chagossians in exile.

-Other

-Diego Garcia is currently the only inhabited island in the Chagos, all of which compose the British Indian Ocean Territory, usually abbreviated as BIOT.
-The UK considers it an Overseas territory of the United Kingdom, and the Government of the BIOT consists of a Commissioner appointed by the King on the advice of the Foreign and Commonwealth Office.
-The Commissioner is assisted by an Administrator and small staff, and is based in London and resident in the Foreign and Commonwealth Office.
-This administration is represented in the Territory by the Officer commanding British Forces on Diego Garcia, the Brit Rep. Laws and regulations are promulgated by the Commissioner and enforced in the BIOT by the British Representative.
+Military personnel and contractors

-There are no indigenous peoples living on the island, and the UK represents the Territory internationally.
-A local government as normally envisioned does not exist.
-Around 1,700 armed services personnel and 1,500 civilian contractors, mostly American, are stationed on Diego Garcia.
+Around 1,700 armed services personnel of the United States Army, Navy and Air Force and British Royal Navy are stationed on Diego Garcia.
+They are supported by around 1,500 civilian contractors.

-As of 2012, the islands have a transitory population of about 3,000 including 300 British government personnel, 2,700 United States Army, Navy and Air Force personnel.

 The Catholics are pastorally served by the Roman Catholic Diocese of Port-Louis, which includes the BIOT.

+Government

+The Government of the BIOT consists of a Commissioner appointed by the King on the advice of the Foreign and Commonwealth Office.

+The Commissioner is assisted by an Administrator and small staff, and is based and resident in the Foreign and Commonwealth Office.
+This administration is represented in the Territory by the Officer commanding British Forces on Diego Garcia, known as the Brit Rep. Laws and regulations are promulgated by the Commissioner and enforced in the BIOT by the British Representative.